qsnake/gpaw/doc/exercises/surface/surface.rst

 depending on the material and what properties you are looking for.

 The most important cubic surfaces are (100), (110), and (111).
-For face centered cubic, (111) has most compact atomic arrangement, whereas (110) is most open.
+For face centered cubic, (111) has the most compact atomic arrangement, whereas (110) is most open.
 Here we'll focus on (100).

-* What is the coordination *Z* (number of nearest neighbors) of an fcc(100) surface atom?
+* What is the coordination number *Z* (number of nearest neighbors) of an fcc(100) surface atom?
 What is it for a bulk atom?

 * Now that we know the surface geometry, we can setup a toolbox